LuBeifang/TGS-comparison-for-bacteria-6mA/README.md

 #### Showcase of the current
-After obtaining many modification sites, we used [nanoCEM](https://github.com/lrslab/nanoCEM) to showcase the analysis focusing on current and alignment feature, the commands are saved in [nanocem.sh](figures_code/SF5/nanocem.sh)
+After obtaining many modification sites, we used [nanoCEM](https://github.com/lrslab/nanoCEM) to showcase the analysis focusing on current and alignment feature.